 A traditional Valentines Day is perfectly nice, but it can feel a bit stale doing the same romantic rituals that everyone else is doing, no?
 Not to mention the enormous hit to your wallet.
 Why not break the banality?
 The Pacific Northwest is full of romantic opportunities to do so, many of them in the great outdoors.
 Here are five of them.

 Go “Camping” in the City.
-Pack up a thermos of hot chocolate, some extra blankets and all the fixins for s’mores.
+Pack up a thermos of hot chocolate, some extra blankets and all the fixins for special s’mores.
 Oh, and you’ll need a bundle of firewood, too.
 Then whisk your sweetheart away for a romantic, mid-winter bonfire on the beach.
 In Seattle there are first-come, first-served bonfire pits on the beach on Alki in West Seattle and at Golden Gardens Park in Ballard.
 Both parks close at 11:30 pm.